DamianBudelewski/DamianBudelewski/README.md

 - ⚒️  IaC with Terraform, CloudFormation, ARM depending on the cloud provider and use case
 - 🚀 Automation using Ansible and Python/Bash scripting
 - 🔒 Security
-  - ☁️ using proper IAM, networking and cloud accounts configuration
+  - ☁️ configuring IAM, networking, governance, etc
-  - 🐧 linux hardening
-  - 🔑 data encryption (in transit/at rest)
   - 👨‍🏫 leading security awareness trainings

 ### Worth sharing 🧠